Semantic Security for Quantum Wiretap Channels: Semantic Secrecy Capacity

 $C_{\textnormal{w}} (W,V)$ was first proven in~\cite{De} to equal the strong secrecy capacity of the classical-quantum wiretap channel.
 The result was extended in~\cite{Bo/Ca/De2} to the common-randomness strong secrecy capacity as a particular case of arbitrarily-varying classical-quantum wiretap channels.
 Namely, we have

 For now we will not actually use the explicit expression of $C_\textnormal{w}$.
 Since a semantically secure code is always also strongly secure, the converse theorems for strong secrecy are also strong converses for semantic secrecy, as displayed schematically in \Cref{fig:capacities}.
-Thus, we only need to prove $C_\textnormal{sem} (W,V) \geq C_\textnormal{strong} (W,V)$.
-In \Cref{thm:capacity} we prove this, and show that we can convert a strong secrecy code into a semantic secrecy code without asymptotic rate loss.